VokeBrume/ArtificialIntelligence/README.md

-# ArtificialIntelligence
+# Artificial Intelligence/Machine Learning
-All code in AI and ML
+All code for AI and ML